 The Israeli Demolition Policy in International Law

-The right to adequate housing is a basic human right and essential to the fulfillment of a civilized and decent life and has been recognized in article 11 of the International Covenant on Economic, Social and Cultural Rights: ‘ The States Parties to present Covenant recognize the right of everyone to an adequate standard of living for himself and his family, including adequate food, clothing and housing, and to the continuous improvement of living conditions.
+right and essential to the fulfillment of a civilized and decent life and has been recognized in article 11 of the International Covenant on Economic, Social and Cultural Rights: ‘ The States Parties to present Covenant recognize the right of everyone to an adequate standard of living for himself and his family, including adequate food, clothing and housing, and to the continuous improvement of living conditions.
 The States Parties will take appropriate steps to ensure the international co-operation based on free consent.

 The Israeli policy of destroying Palestinian houses and properties in the occupied Palestinian Territory started back in 1967 when Israel occupied the Palestinian territory and the scale of destruction has reached an unprecedented level over the years; thus contradicting all treaties, International Law and International Conventions, such as:-

-• According to Article 53 of the Fourth Geneva Convention states that: ‘Any destruction by the Occupying Power of real or personal property belonging individually or collectively to private persons, or to the State, or to other public authorities, or to social or cooperative organizations, is prohibited, except where such destruction is rendered absolutely necessary by military operations.’
+According to Article 53 of the Fourth Geneva Convention states that: ‘Any destruction by the Occupying Power of real or personal property belonging individually or collectively to private persons, or to the State, or to other public authorities, or to social or cooperative organizations, is prohibited, except where such destruction is rendered absolutely necessary by military operations

-• Article 23(g) of the 1907 Hague Regulations states that it is especially forbidden ‘To destroy or seize the enemy’s property, unless such destruction or seizure be imperatively demanded by the necessities of war;
+Article 23(g) of the 1907 Hague Regulations states that it is especially forbidden ‘To destroy or seize the enemy’s property, unless such destruction or seizure be imperatively demanded by the necessities of war;

-• Article 33 of the Fourth Geneva Convention stipulates that: ‘No protected person may be punished for an offence he or she has not personally committed.
+Article 33 of the Fourth Geneva Convention stipulates that: ‘No protected person may be punished for an offence he or she has not personally committed.
 Collective penalties and likewise all measures of intimidation or of terrorism are prohibited.’ … ‘Pillage is prohibited.’ … ‘Reprisals against protected persons and their property are prohibited.

 :::::::::::::::_